MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-calling.md

 ### Pin your personal tab app to enable calling

 Teams client users will get access to your application only if they are pinned for them by Teams administrator.
-For pinning an application in PSTN calls, navigate to pinned apps section in app setup policy and pin your application, assign it users that require access to the app during PSTN calls.
+For pinning an application for calling, navigate to pinned apps section in app setup policy and pin your application, assign it users that require access to the app during one-to-one calls.
 Administrators can leverage meeting extensions to pin personal calling apps.

 Teams client users can access your application only if it is pinned by the Teams administrator.
 To pin an application for calling: